ReginaGyimesi/user-journey-tracker/docs/development_workbook.md

 Minimum requirements for MVP:

-- Refactor FE
+- Refactor FE ✅
-- Add diagrams on the Dashboard page
+- Add diagrams on the Dashboard page ✅
-- Refine endpoints and calculations
+- Refine endpoints and calculations ✅
-- Make a Postman call to API (although CURL works)
+- Make a Postman call to API (although cURL works)
-- Implement search and think about how would it be best to do the search from a db point of view
+- Implement search and think about how would it be best to do the search from an efficieny point of view
-- Implement the challenge - localisation to Hungarian language on the client side (and maybe server side, too?)
+- Implement the challenge - localisation to Hungarian language on the client side (and maybe server side, too?) ✅
 - Add cloud diagram
+- Documentation and justifications

 If time allows:

 - Read more about deployment to AWS
--
+- Read more about event sourcing

 ---